 Game night has always been a great excuse to get friends together for a night of drinking under the guise of communal entertainment.
 For a long time, quarantine prevented us from doing so.
 This forced us to find online gaming platforms, virtual hangouts, and other creative web-based solutions in an effort to safely maintain our social connections.
 Now that it’s safe to see your friends again, there’s no reason these newfound traditions of virtual game nights have to come to an end.

-There’s a huge spectrum of games available, from classic board games and card games, to online versions of tried-and-true drinking games we all (vaguely) remember from our college days.
+There’s still a huge spectrum of drinking games online available, from classic board games and card games, to online versions of tried-and-true drinking games we all remember from our college days.
 One of the best places to start will be platforms set up for just such a purpose.
-Houseparty, for instance, has a handful of free games built into its video chatting app.

-Here’s a sampling of some of our favorite online games you can play with your friends.
+Here’s a sampling of some of our favorite online drinking games you’ll be eager to play with a large group or just a few friends.